 A successful process and product built on trust and understanding can make for a fruitful and comfortable relationship for both parties involved long after the initial project has been completed.
 That’s why it’s important to strive to build a great relationship with the software development company you choose.
 Once that rapport is built, you’ll feel confident returning to them for future projects, and there will already be a mutual understanding of each other’s communication style, expertise, and expectations.
 It would also be ideal if one of your team members visits the outsourced company after a few successful deliveries.
 The visit enables long-term engagement and builds trust and confidence.

-BeyondKey has more than a decade of experience handling outsourced and offshored projects and solutions; and now that you know the key components to successfully managing an off-shore development team, reach out to our experienced team members to learn about how we can help your business as your go-to tech team resource.
-Contact us at email@example.com.
+BeyondKey has more than a decade of experience handling outsourced and offshored projects and solutions, as well as providing staff augmentation services; and now that you know the key components to successfully managing an off-shore development team, reach out to our experienced team members to learn about how we can help your business as your go-to tech team resource.
+Contact us at firstname.lastname@example.org.
 Be sure to head over to our pages on the benefits of outsourcing and misconceptions of off-shore development.

 Use the contact form below for any questions or requests related to our services.